nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_qos.rst

 If the :ref:`CONFIG_DESKTOP_BLE_QOS_STATS_PRINTOUT_ENABLE <config_desktop_app_options>` Kconfig option is set, the module prints the following information through the virtual COM port:

 * HID report rate
-   The module counts the number of HID input reports received through Bluetoooth LE and prints the report rate through the virtual COM port every 100 packets.
+   The module counts the number of HID input reports received through Bluetooth LE and prints the report rate through the virtual COM port every 100 packets.
    The report rate is printed with a timestamp.

    Example output: